-The Administrative Board is composed of five representatives of the public authorities, two representatives of the staff and five members of the Association.
+The Administrative Board is composed of eleven members, therefrom four representatives of the public authorities and two representatives of the staff.

-- Vollenwyder, Martin, von Zürich, in Zürich (Präsident des Verwaltungsrats)
+- Martin Vollenwyder, von Zürich, in Zürich ZH (Präsident des Verwaltungsrats)

-- Syz, Hans G., von Zürich und Volketswil, in Küsnacht ZH (Vizepräsident des Verwaltungsrats)
+- Hans G. Syz, von Zürich und Volketswil, in Küsnacht ZH (Vizepräsident des Verwaltungsrats und Quästor)

-- Keller, Adrian T., von Zollikon, in Zollikon
+- Adrian T. Keller, von Zollikon, in Zollikon ZH

-- Mauch, Corine, von Zürich, in Zürich, Vertretung Stadt Zürich
+- Corine Mauch, von Zürich, in Zürich ZH, Vertretung Stadt Zürich

-- Lehnert, Diana, deutsche Staatsangehörige, in Zürich, Vertretung Stadt Zürich
+- Diana Lehnert, deutsche Staatsangehörige, in Zürich ZH, Vertretung Stadt Zürich

 Currently, the members of the Board of Directors of the Tonhalle-Gesellschaft Zürich AG and the members of the Executive Board of the Tonhalle-Gesellschaft Zürich (Association) have a personal union.